 Professional Learning Networks for Professional and Culture Learning

 One of the greatest discoveries during my dissertation research process was finding online communities through blogs, YouTube, and Twitter where EFL teachers were sharing their learning about English language teaching and the host country.
 This discovery led me to further pursue the role social media plays in the professional and culture learning of English language teachers.
-As of September 2017, I have wrapped up the data analysis stage of the first research project, investigating my professional learning network on Twitter as a Community of Practice (Wenger, 1998; Wenger-Trayner & Wenger-Trayner, 2015).
-I intend to begin the second research project, investigating the extent to which English language teachers use YouTube for culture learning, later this fall or early winter.
+As of November 2017, I have completed the first research project, investigating my professional learning network on Twitter as a Community of Practice (Wenger, 1998; Wenger-Trayner & Wenger-Trayner, 2015).
+I intend to begin the second research project, investigating the extent to which English language teachers use YouTube for culture learning, later this winter.

 Concurrently, as an extension of my dissertation, I have found sufficient online evidence to support my theory that much of the literature on international students’ cultural adjustments can be applied to new sojourning English language teachers.
 This is part of a larger project on culture learning of sojourning English language teachers that I intend to turn into a book.
 I am using my blog at http://sojourningelts.wordpress.com/ to share my preliminary findings associated with sojourning ELTs.

-As of September 2017, I have two papers under review, one from my dissertation and the other on extensive reading; two studies are in different stages of data analysis: my professional learning network as a Community of Practice and IEP teachers’ engagement with research; and data collection for my YouTube study on ELTs’ culture learning and sharing will commence soon.
+As of November 2017, I have two papers under review, one from my dissertation and the other on a professional learning network for professional learning.
+My colleague and I are in different stages of data analysis on our study of IEP teachers’ engagement with research.
+Data collection for my YouTube study on ELTs’ culture learning and sharing will commence soon.
 I anticipate that all of these studies will help me learn more about what ELTs need and value in terms of professional growth.
 Methodologically, I seek to become a more resilient qualitative researcher at the same time expanding my repertoire to include mixed method studies.
 Ultimately, I strive for a closer connection between ELT research and practice as I feel that my primary audience are teachers who can apply the practical implications of research to improve teaching and learning.

 Borg, S. (2009).
 English language teachers’ conceptions of research.
 Applied Linguistics, 30(3), 358-388.